Aliases for DRD5 Gene

 This gene encodes the D5 subtype of the dopamine receptor.
 The D5 subtype is a G-protein coupled receptor which stimulates adenylyl cyclase.
 This receptor is expressed in neurons in the limbic regions of the brain.
 It has a 10-fold higher affinity for dopamine than the D1 subtype.
 Pseudogenes related to this gene reside on chromosomes 1 and 2. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DRD5 Gene

 DRD5 (Dopamine Receptor D5) is a Protein Coding gene.
-Diseases associated with DRD5 include blepharospasm, primary benign and blepharospasm.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include dopamine binding and dopamine neurotransmitter receptor activity, coupled via Gs.
+Diseases associated with DRD5 include blepharospasm, primary benign and attention deficit-hyperactivity disorder.
+Among its related pathways are Calcium signaling pathway and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for DRD5 Gene

 Dopamine receptor whose activity is mediated by G proteins which activate adenylyl cyclase.

 D1 and D5 receptors (also known as D1-like receptors) are a subset of the dopamine receptor G-protein-coupled receptor family that also includes D2, D3 and D4.
 The two receptor subtypes are highly homologous and very few ligands are selective between them.